 The drooping foliage on this spreading upright garden gem is the real focal point.
 Springtime shows pale yellow-green leaves dripping with purple-red nodding tips.
 During the summer the leaves darken to a deeper green.
 The fall display is combinations of yellows, reds and crimsons.
 Ultimate height can be 10'H x 10'W. Some shade in the afternoon will prevent possible scorching.
 Zone 5

 This dwarf 'Bloodgood' relative is a compact narrow upright displaying bright red leaves in the spring, darkening during the summer then back to bright red for the fall.
 Twombley's is a very twiggy low maintenance shrub reaching 10' in height and 5' in width.
 Full sun.
 Zone

 A Wabi Sabi favorite, this one offers some very stunning features to the landscape.
 Spring growth emerges as 5-lobed linearlobum type in a beautiful shade of orange eventually turning a medium green with more red overtones in full sun.
 Fall display is a warm yellow.
-The structure is low and wide-reaching 8' in height and 10' across with several upright trunks and horizontal branching .
+The structure is low and wide-reaching 8' in height and 10' or more across with several upright trunks and abundant horizontal branching .
 Zone 5

 One of the smallest dwarf Japanese maples available, Yurihime is a real gem for small landscapes, containers, and Bonsai.
 The branches and internode spaces are quite short and combined with the tiny bright green leaves creates a dense covering resembling feathers.
 Fall color is yellow with orange.
 Full sun in well-drained soil.
 In ten years 3' wide and 2' tall.
 Unique and wonderful.
 Zone 5